AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-Since NR channel codes have been designed assuming a uniform source prior, they are unable to exploit the biased HARQ-ACK source prior which arises from the PDSCH BLER being maintained under $10\%$.
+Since NR channel codes have been designed assuming a uniform source prior, they do not jointly perform source encoding that could exploit the biased HARQ-ACK source prior which arises from the PDSCH BLER being maintained under $10\%$\footnote{Even with the current NR codebook, the decoder could always utilize the HARQ-ACK prior to provide power savings.}.
 In this paper, we make fundamental contributions to joint source and channel coding (and modulation) for HARQ-ACK bits transmitted in the uplink.
 On the encoder side, we propose a non-linear transformer-based codebook to exploit the source prior.
 Furthermore, we demonstrate how assigning less power to more frequently seen codewords and vice-versa can lower the SNR required to achieve the target error rates.
 On the decoder side, we propose the first extension of the Neyman Pearson test to a coded bit system with multiple information bits to preferentially protect NACK over ACK.
 This further lowers the SNR needed to achieve a NACK and ACK error rate of 0.1\% and 1\% respectively.
 For both the encoder and decoder, we propose methods to lower complexity and improve robustness to small changes and/or partial knowledge of the HARQ-ACK distribution.
 Finally, we present comprehensive end-to-end NR-compliant simulations in an uplink SIMO setup and develop the receiver from first principles to demonstrate the effectiveness of JSCC for HARQ-ACK.
 By obtaining 3 -- 6 dB reduction in average transmit power and 2 -- 3 dB reduction in the maximum transmit power over the NR baseline while accounting for practical constraints, our approach provides for significant power savings and coverage gains.